 As we get closer to Colby and Chase’s birthdays I start to realize that the years are flying by all too quickly.
 I remember bringing them both home from the hospital and the joy they brought into my life.
 I also remember the hopes and dreams I had for each one of them when they were little.
-My hopes and dreams have not gone away, but have changed a bit over the years.
+Over the years, my hopes and dreams have not gone away, but have changed a bit.
 Throughout the years I have realized there are certain things we need to teach and tell our sons before it is too late and they are gone.
 These are the 30 Things Every Mom Should Tell her Sons.

 30 Things Every Mom Should Tell Her Sons

 - Be kind.
-Be kind to your friends, your peers, those that are different than you and your family.
+Be kind to your friends, your peers, especially those who are different than you.

 - Never forget who you are and where you came from.